What is GenePattern Notebook?

 - Change that cell’s type to GenePattern using the menu found in the Jupyter toolbar.
 You may be prompted to confirm that you want to turn this cell into a GenePattern cell.
 This is expected.

-- Once inserted, the cell will prompt you to select a GenePattern server, as well as to enter a username and password.
-The default server to select is the Broad-hosted GenePattern server, http://genepattern.broadinstitute.org.
+- Once inserted, the cell will prompt you to sign into the GenePattern Server.
+Since you are already in the Workspace, select "Login as [username]" to automatically sign in.
+The default server is the GenePattern Cloud server, https://cloud.genepattern.org.

 Once you are logged in, a GenePattern button will appear on the left side of the Notebook.
 This button is only visible when a GenePattern cell is selected.
 Clicking this button will open a sliding menu, which allows the user to select and run GenePattern analyses on the GenePattern server.

 You can search these analyses using the Type to Filter box found in the upper right corner of the sliding menu.
 Once you have selected an analysis, click it to add it as a cell in the notebook.

 Every task has a number of parameters, which can be used to upload data and to select other options for the analysis.
 Once you fill in these parameters, click Run to submit them as a job on the GenePattern server.

 Once the Run button has been clicked, all selected files will upload and then the cell will change to indicate the status of the job in GenePattern’s queue.
 Jobs progress through the states of Pending, Running and finally either to Completed or Error.

 When an analysis is completed, the cell will display the result files.
 Clicking on one of these files will show a menu of options, such as viewing the file, using the output programmatically in Python code or sending the file to a downstream analysis.
 If an analysis resulted in an error, it will present an error log.
 This file can be viewed to determine what went wrong with the analysis.

 Result files can only be sent to GenePattern cells which are ready to accept input files.